Kenneth Nichols: Post war

 The Atomic Energy Act of 1946 created the Atomic Energy Commission (AEC) to take over the functions and assets of the Manhattan Project.
 President Harry S. Truman appointed its five commissioners on 28 October 1946, and Groves appointed Nichols as the military liaison officer to the AEC.
-Nichols' main responsibility was to help organize an orderly transfer of assets and responsibilities from the MED to the AEC.
+Nichols's main responsibility was to help organize an orderly transfer of assets and responsibilities from the MED to the AEC.
 Military aspects were taken over by the Armed Forces Special Weapons Project (AFSWP).
-It was generally assumed that Nichols would become the AEC's Director of Military Application, but while Nichol's relationship with the AEC was cordial and the commissioners were impressed with his administrative skills, it also became clear that Nichols did not agree with the commissioners' concept of the Director of Military Application as a staff rather than a line function.
+It was generally assumed that Nichols would become the AEC's Director of Military Application, but while Nichols's relationship with the AEC was cordial and the commissioners were impressed with his administrative skills, it also became clear that Nichols did not agree with the commissioners' concept of the Director of Military Application as a staff rather than a line function.